Flows Quickstart

-The present document will introduce you to flows and how to build your first one.
+The present document will introduce you to Flows and how to build your first one.

 Here is an example of a simple flow built with Windmill.